phalcon-orphanage/docs/en/reference/applications.rst

         $response->send();
     }

-Yet another alternative that catch exceptions in the dispatcher forwarding to another actions consequently:
+Yet another alternative that catch exceptions produced in the dispatcher forwarding to other actions consequently:

 .. code-block:: php

     <?php

-    // Request the services from the services container
+    // Get the 'router' service
     $router = $di['router'];

     $router->handle();